Login to Complete an Application or to Access Judging Panel

 2020 ACTE Student Trophy Design Contest

-ACTE is excited to announce our second annual student contest to re-design the 3D-printed trophies for the ACTE Excellence Awards.
-The winning trophy design will be 3D-printed by Stratasys and presented to the 10 national award winners at the 2017 ACTE Awards Banquet in Nashville, Tennessee.
+ACTE is excited to announce our third annual student contest to re-design the 3D-printed trophies for the ACTE Excellence Awards.
+The winning trophy design will be 3D-printed by Stratasys and presented to the 10 national award winners at the 2018 ACTE Awards Banquet in San Antonio, Texas.
 Learn more about last year's winner and the Top 40 finalists here.

 What is the goal?